BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 -   CF - Compatibility Framework
 -   Client -
 -   CL - Community Library
+-   Class (Coding) - In coding, a class is a blueprint for creating objects within Object-Oriented Programming (OOP).
+It defines shared properties and methods of an object you create.
+For example, a class dedicated to an element/object would outline its properties and the functions available for it.
+-   Class (Game) - In-game classes determine the abilities and stats a character gains throughout the game.
+[Here is a guide to creating a custom class)](https://wiki.bg3.community/en/Tutorials/Classes/Basic-Class-Creation)
 -   CMTY - Community / BG3 Modding Community

 ## D